COMMON INTEREST DEVELOPMENT REPRESENTATION

-Gary has two decades of experience representing homeowners associations in matters spanning the full spectrum of common interest development law, including matters relating to governing document drafting and enforcement, vendor contracts, Davis-Stirling Act interpretation, community association elections, as well as board member duties and responsibilities.
+Gary has over twenty-five years of experience representing homeowners associations in matters spanning the full spectrum of common interest development law, including matters relating to governing document drafting and enforcement, vendor contracts, Davis-Stirling Act interpretation, community association elections, as well as board member duties and responsibilities.

 Gary enjoys analyzing and writing about complex legal issues through his appellate work.
-Judicial opinions in seven of his appellate cases have been certified for publication by the California Court of Appeal, and he is proud to have served as a member of both the California State Bar’s Committee on Appellate Courts and the Los Angeles County Bar Association’s Appellate Courts Committee.
+Judicial opinions in seven of the appellate cases he has handled have been certified for publication by the California Court of Appeal, and he is proud to have served as a member of both the California State Bar’s Committee on Appellate Courts and the Los Angeles County Bar Association’s Appellate Courts Committee.

 Gary’s experience handling employment law matters includes EEO/discrimination complaints, employee discipline problems and workplace privacy issues.
 His background in employment matters includes service as a hearing officer for the Los Angeles Civil Service Commission, as well as the representation of labor unions in arbitrations, administrative proceedings, and federal and state court lawsuits.